PleaseStopAsking/bootstrap/README.md

   - Import into new system

 - Setup SSH Key (`only required if a new key is needed`)
-  - Create a new SSH key-pair in 1Password
+  - Create a new SSH key-pair
-  - Export the public key to your local machine and rename it to something more descriptive
   - Upload key to GitHub
   - Copy key to each host its needed on